jiaxu-feng/Postoperative_AKI/readme.md

+# Postoperative AKI Prediction Model

-# Predictive model of postoperative AKI in thoracic/abdominal aorta based on machine learning
+This repository contains the code for the paper: Predictive model of postoperative AKI in thoracic/abdominal aorta based on machine learning.

-Code coming soon...
+- `aki_pred.ipynb`: The main code for data preprocessing, model training and evaluation.
+- `environment.yml`: The environment dependencies.
+Please use conda to create the environment.

+Note: This repository does not contain the data.
+Data are available from the authors upon reasonable request.